D0rDa4aN919/Py-JSON-Dropper/README.md

 <h4>create_json.py</h4>

-- Execute create_json.py from the attacker side.
+- Note: Execute create_json.py from the attacker side.
 - Encode malware bodies into base64 and store them in a JSON format.
 - Simple user interface for providing malware file paths.
 - Creates a JSON file that includes the encoded malware bodies and file names.